 There have been no recent changes that have had an impact on the System.
-Municipalities have the ability to modify provisions that apply to their individual plan.
+Municipalities have the ability to modify provisions that apply to their individual plan if set forth in a collective bargaining agreement.
 The individual municipality contribution rates are modified to account for changes in provisions of the plan selected by the municipality.

-MERS' staff has provided the data about participants and present assets.
+MERS' staff provided the data about participants and present assets to GRS for the valuation.
 Although examined for general reasonableness, the actuary has not audited the data.
 The actuarial valuation computations were made by or under the supervision of a Member of the American Academy of Actuaries (MAAA).
 The Board adopted the assumptions used in the actuarial valuations after consulting with the actuary.